How To Choose A Merchant Service Provider: 7 Things To Look For

 As far as agents go, you’ll want to try to work with an MSP with in-house sales staff rather than independent contractors who work purely on commission.
 The latter tend to have less industry knowledge and are over-incentivized to make a sale, even if it results in a bad business relationship.

-The credit card processing industry has an absolutely horrible (and well-deserved) reputation when it comes to contracts.
-Signing up for a merchant account typically locks you into a long-term contract, usually for three years.
 If that wasn’t bad enough, most contracts also include an automatic renewal clause that will extend your contract for an additional year if you don’t take very specific steps to cancel it ahead of time.
-Most processors will also include an early termination fee in your contract, which serves as a penalty (typically around $495.00) for terminating your contract early.
-Some of the worst processors will even include a liquidated damages clause in their contracts, which could potentially cost you even more money if you try to get out of your contract.
+Most processors will also include an early termination fee in your contract, which serves as a penalty (typically around $495) for terminating your contract early.

 Naturally, these one-sided contract provisions have generated a huge number of complaints from merchants over the years.
 Fortunately, the industry is responding in a positive way, albeit very slowly.
 Most of our highest-rated processors will allow you to sign up for an account on a month-to-month basis.
 There’s no long-term contract, no early termination fee, and no liquidated damages clause.
 Given a choice between the two, there’s simply no reason whatsoever to sign up for anything other than a month-to-month account.

-7. High-Quality Customer Service & Support
+7. Customer Service & Support

 Service after the sale is just as important for merchant accounts as it is for anything else – maybe more so.
 Things can and will go wrong.
 Credit card terminals will suddenly stop working on a busy day.
 Mysterious, unexplained charges will show up on your statement.
 Chargebacks will occur, despite your best efforts to prevent them.
-For all of these and many other possible issues, you’ll want solid customer service and support from your merchant account provider.

 For minor issues, self-service should always be an option.
-Good providers maintain extensive FAQs and knowledge bases on their websites, allowing you to fix a problem on your own.
+Good providers maintain extensive FAQs and knowledgebases on their websites, allowing you to fix a problem on your own.
 This is particularly handy during non-business hours.

 Most processors (even the bad ones) offer support via telephone or email.
 Chat support through the company’s website is also becoming more common.
 Telephone support that’s available 24 hours a day, seven days a week, and 365 days a year is ideal.
 Be aware that many companies offering 24/7 telephone support outsource that function, so you might end up talking to someone who may or may not be able to resolve your problem.
-Some companies will assign you a dedicated account representative, which is about the most personalized support you can hope for.

-Questions To Ask A Credit Card Processing Company Before You Sign Up
+Questions To Ask Merchant Credit Card Processors

 - What Are Your Replacement Times For Hardware?
 You’ll want to know what kind of downtime you’re looking at when your hardware needs to be replaced or upgraded.

 - Are There Processing Limits?
 Just like there can be minimum processing thresholds, MSPs may have limits on the amounts you can process.
-These limits are usually expressed as a proportion, ie, $1000/$5,000, which would have a limit of $1,000 per transaction and $5,000 per month.
+These limits are usually expressed as a proportion, i.e., $1,000/$5,000, which would have a limit of $1,000 per transaction and $5,000 per month.

 - What Are Your Funding Times?
-You definitely aren’t getting a merchant account for the fun pricing systems, so you probably want to know how long they’re going to hold the funds from your card sales before releasing them to you.
+You aren’t getting a merchant account for the fun pricing systems, so you probably want to know how long they’re going to hold the funds from your card sales before releasing them to you.

 - What Are Your Batch Times?
 This ties into the previous question since time-to-funding begins when you submit your batch, so you’ll want to know when your sales are being transmitted.

-Now that you know more about merchant accounts, let’s wrap up.
-If you’re just starting out, or your business is never going to be anything more than a side gig, you might not need a full-service merchant account.
+Now that you know more about what to look for in a merchant services provider, let’s wrap up.
+If you’re just starting out or your business is never going to be anything more than a side gig, you might not need a full-service merchant account.
 Low-cost providers such as Square will allow you to process credit cards without having to pay for many of the bells and whistles that come with a true merchant account.
-At the same time, you won’t have a unique merchant ID number for your account, increasing your risk for account freezes and terminations.
-Square also doesn’t provide much in the way of customer service, although they are getting better.
-Larger businesses will definitely need a full-service merchant account for the security features and robust customer service that come with it.